Rupu-techu/MINI_AI_PROJECT/README.md

 Input: the thrd line also hav misstakes

-Output:the third line also have mistakes
+Output: the third line also have mistakes

 ## 🎥 Screen Recording Demo
 Watch the full video here: